yangliunewyork/StockPicker/README.md

 # StockPicker

-This is a Python script which queries Yahoo Finance API and recommend top 10 stocks for that day based on predefined strategies.
+This is a Python script which queries stock information from different websites/data sources and rank stocks based on predefined strategies.

 The script works like this:

-* Step 1: get all tickers as of today.
-Right now we get from Nasdaq FTP.
+* Step 1: Get a list of tickers from a local file or command line or from default Nasdaq FTP.
 * Step 2: call Yahoo Finance to get fundamental information.
 We are using yfinance library for that.
+* Step 3: scrape information from different websites/data sources.
-* Step 3: Apply investment strategy to pick good tickers.
+* Step 4: Apply investment strategy to pick good tickers.
+The good tickers will be stored in `goodstocks.txt` file.

+The script is not fast due to that `yfinance` has an internal rate limit control.

+Most websites have rate limit control as well, so our script will never be fast.
+But, it doesn't matter as good stock doesn't change to bad stock within one day.

+__Note: the script is just for fun and provide some basic info.
+You have to take a holistic view of the company before making any investment.__

 # Pre-Setup